Please visit Ali Kazimi’s new website at: https://alikazimi.ca/about/

 Alongside his creative and academic roles, Ali Kazimi has guest-lectured internationally and been invited to serve on numerous national and international film juries.
-He has contributed to the Canadian film community by serving as president of the Independent Film and Video Alliance (1992-93) and Co-chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).
+He has contributed to the Canadian media arts and film community by serving as president of the Independent Film and Video Alliance (1992-93) and Co-chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).

 Ali Kazimi was the 2015 Phil Lind Multicultural Artist in Residence at the University of British Columbia.

-He has been interviewed on CBC radio & television for several shows – The Current, As It Happens, Here and Now, Metro Morning as well as The National.
+He has been interviewed on CBC radio & television for several shows – The National, The Current, As It Happens, Here and Now, Metro Morning as well as The National.
 Internationally he has appeared on Democracy Now with Amy Goodman as well on Al-Jazeera.